A Modern and Bright Austin Home

-We weren't quite sure what to expect when we heard Erin Franklin's home was a large building behind a house, which was intended to be an artist's studio but that had been transformed into an apartment.
-Blown away by interesting construction elements, Erin's modern style and the big and bright windows, we think you'll love all the inspiring details of this home in the University Hills neighborhood of Northeast Austin.
+We weren’t quite sure what to expect when we heard this home was a large building behind a house, which was intended to be an artist’s studio but that had been transformed into an apartment.
+Blown away by interesting construction elements, modern style and the big and bright windows, we think you’ll love all the inspiring details of this home in Austin.

-When you first enter Erin's home, you are faced with the stairwell, creating a sort of alcove/entry way.
+When you first enter the home, you are faced with the stairwell, creating a sort of alcove/entry way.
 This makes stepping into her large, open and bright living space all the more exciting.
-Soaring ceilings give the large space a wide-open feel, but Erin has carefully and wisely made a comfortable home by creating great seating areas and vignettes out of her amazing collection of Mid-Century furniture, contemporary furnishings and vintage finds.
+Soaring ceilings give the large space a wide-open feel.
 Local art adorns the walls and adds bright punches of color to an otherwise subdued color palette.
-The star of the interior (besides adorable Hendrix) has to be the huge windows overlooking the backyard and the double doors across from the windows that open up.
+The star of the interior has to be the huge windows overlooking the backyard and the double doors across from the windows that open up.
 This creates an amazing stream of light and air that flows throughout the space.

-Erin's done a great job adapting this rented space into her own place, but there are definitely a few unique elements to her home that stand out as something the owner implemented.
+There are definitely a few unique elements to this home that stand out.
 Namely, the interesting treatments to the stairwell and the loft wall upstairs.
 The stairwell features a number of industrial materials combined to create varied rail types.
 Upstairs in the bedroom, construction materials meld with natural materials like bamboo to create a semi-translucent wall.
-Erin's done an amazing job blending the existing space's treatments and her own style.
 Full of fun details, we loved how the entire home had that cool, minimal, Mid-Century Modern look, but still felt comfortable and feminine.

 Apartment Therapy Survey: